If you're on the hunt for the best WooCommerce hosting for your fledgling store, you've found your way to the right blog post.

 Unlike Liquid Web, there are no hard caps on the numbers of transactions or products, though you'll naturally be limited by the infrastructure of your plan.

-SiteGround is not quite at the same level as the previous two hosts in terms of features and power, but it's also a lot more affordable.
+SiteGround is not quite at the same level as the previously listed hosts in terms of features and power, but it is the most affordable option.

 For example, SiteGround doesn't have those built-in features to optimize WooCommerce database queries, so you might need outside help for that as your store grows.